 Almost everyone is familiar with the classic way to drink this beverage.
 Besides the drink itself, all you need is salt and a lemon wedge.
 The salt is placed between the thumb and forefinger of the left hand.
 Lick it straight from the hand, take a gulp of the drink and eat it with a lemon (ideally lime).
 The glass needs to be drunk in one gulp.

-Tequila is served in long, thin glasses with a thick bottom.
+Tequila is served in long, thin glasses with thick bottoms.
 “Horse” – Caballito – is the name given to these types of glasses.

 Different Types of Tequila